ankitects/anki-manual/browsing.md

 both children of this tag.
 Behind the curtains, Anki has renamed the two tags to `Math::Calculus` and `Math::Algebra` respectively and updated your notes accordingly.

-Another use case for selecting multiple items is searching: If you rightclick on a selection of items, you can choose **Search &gt; All/Any Selected Items**.
+Another use case for selecting multiple items is searching: If you right-click on a selection of items, you can choose **Search &gt; All/Any Selected Items**.
 This can be combined with keyboard modifiers as described in [Search Tool](#search-tool) to append the resulting search to the current search.